Marine nitrogen fixation: Temperature

 When ocean temperatures rise, Trichodesmium populations tend to shift toward higher latitudes, potentially leading to a decline in their presence in tropical regions.
 These changes could significantly affect nitrogen availability, global distribution of nitrogen-fixing species, and disrupt overall ecosystem productivity across different oceanic regions.

 Seasonality

 Seasonality plays a large role in the variability of all other factors.
 Fixation is lowest in the summer, particularly in coastal regions, due to the influence temperate summer conditions have on the process of upwelling.
 Upwelling is strongest in the summer months: April to August in the northern hemisphere and December to February in the southern hemisphere.
 This flood of available nitrogen is complemented by blooms of photosynthetic species, so that cellular production is increased overall and DON (dissolved organic nitrogen) is greatly increased, reducing the need for fixation.

 Free-living marine nitrogen fixation species

 There is a diverse range of marine species that contribute as nitrogen fixers to ensure a continuous supply of bioavailable nitrogen for primary production.
+The best-known of them are cyanobacteria, which are photoautotrophs able to feed themselves.
+On the other hand, metagenomic data suggests significant contribution by heterotrophs, though it remains unclear whether they are truly free-living.